 You can do the following things with the Action button.

 - Edit code

 - Edit languages

-The customize button allows you to
+The customize button allows you to perform the following actions.

 - Upload logos